Child Safe Shutters: The Complete Perth Family Guide

 Key Safety Features of Shutters

-1. Cordless Operation
+1. Cordless and Motorised Operation

-2. Durable, Kid-Resistant Materials
+2. Robust, Child-Resistant Materials

 4. Window Locks and Opening Limiters